Dinosaurs in Jurassic Park: Spinosaurus

-Modern reconstructions of Spinosaurus, based on newer research conducted after the release of Jurassic Park III.
+Statue of the Spinosaurus from Jurassic Park III on display at Universal Studios Hollywood.

 Spinosaurus is introduced in Jurassic Park III and appears throughout the film, which popularized the animal.
 After the previous films, the filmmakers wanted to replace the T. rex with a new dinosaur antagonist.
 Baryonyx was originally considered, before Horner convinced the filmmakers to go with his favorite carnivorous dinosaur: Spinosaurus, an animal larger than the T. rex.
 Spinosaurus had a distinctive sail on its back; director Joe Johnston said: "A lot of dinosaurs have a very similar silhouette to the T-Rex... and we wanted the audience to instantly recognize this as something else".

 Winston's team created the Spinosaurus over a 10-month period, beginning with a 1/16 maquette.
 This was followed by a 1/5 scale version with more detail, and eventually the full-scale version.
 The Spinosaurus animatronic was built from the knees up, while full body shots were created through CGI.
 The animatronic measured 44 feet long, weighed 13 tons, and was faster and more powerful than the 9-ton T. rex.
 Winston and his team had to remove a wall to get the Spinosaurus animatronic out of his studio.
 It was then transported by flatbed truck to the Universal Studios Lot, where a sound stage had to be designed specifically to accommodate the large dinosaur.
 The Spinosaurus was placed on a track that allowed the creature to be moved backward and forward for filming.
 Four Winston technicians were required to fully operate the animatronic.
 It had 1,000 horsepower, compared to the T. rex which operated at 300 horsepower.
 Johnston said: "It's like the difference between a family station wagon and a Ferrari".
 For a scene in which the Spinosaurus stomps on a crashed airplane, Winston's team created a full-scale Spinosaurus leg prop, controlled by puppeteers.
 The leg, suspended in the air by two poles, was slammed down into a plane fuselage prop for a series of shots.

 The film's Spinosaurus was based on limited records suggesting what the actual animal had looked like.
 One scene depicts the Spinosaurus swimming, an ability that the real animal was believed to have possessed at the time.
 Later research proved this theory, suggesting that the animal was primarily an aquatic dinosaur, whereas the film version was depicted largely as a land animal.
 The roars of the Spinosaurus were created by mixing the low guttural sounds of a lion and an alligator, a bear cub crying, and a lengthened cry of a large bird that gave the roars a raspy quality.